Note - this information is being continually checked and updated.

 There was, and still is, no instruction for employees in the above categories to self-isolate meaning that where it was not feasible for an employee to work from home, they could still be in work but ensure precautions should have been put place to protect their wellbeing.
 An employee in one of the above categories who wished to remain at home but could not work from home was technically withdrawing their services and will not be entitled to pay.
 However, employers may have chosen to show leniency in this situation, given the circumstances, and pay an amount equivalent to SSP or full pay.
 It should be noted that the SSP equivalent payment did not qualify for recovery from the Coronavirus SSP Rebate Scheme which allows employers with fewer than 250 employees to recover coronavirus related SSP payments to a maximum of 14 days’ payment, because the individual is not under Government guidance to self-isolate.

 On the other hand, if the employee was happy to present themselves for work but the employer does not wish to take any risks and, as a precautionary measure, sent the employee home, the employee was entitled to full pay unless the contract says otherwise.

 Alternatively, the employer may have chosen to try to agree/enforce a period of annual leave if the employee could not work from home.

-People who were particularly high risk were categorised as “clinically extremely vulnerable”.
+People who are at particularly high risk were categorised as “clinically extremely vulnerable”.
 This includes people who have certain types of cancer, have had an organ transplant, severe asthma etc were urged to stay at home to “shield” themselves.
-Such individuals received a letter from the NHS advising them to stay indoors and avoid all face to face contact with other people for 12 weeks; very strict advice applies on how they should do washing, prepare meals etc. Although subsequently paused, shielding was reinstated during further lockdowns.
+Such individuals received a letter from the NHS advising them to stay indoors and avoid all face to face contact with other people for 12 weeks; very strict advice applied on how they should do washing, prepare meals etc. Although subsequently paused, shielding was reinstated during further lockdowns.